Juvenile Justice Collaborative

 Youth and families in the JJC may be connected to one or more of the following services:

-In May 2023 through April 2024, the JJC administered 10 family support grants to providers.
+In May 2024 through April 2025, the JJC administered 9 family support grants to providers.
 The goal of the project is to identify and promote innovative strategies to support the families of justice-involved youth and families.
-Of the participating providers, six organizations enhanced parents’ and guardians’ engagement with their child’s court process, eight organizations increased parents' and guardians’ knowledge of how to support their child, and nine organizations helped to meet parents' and guardians’ basic needs.
-Over 700 parents, caregivers and families were served through the grant funding and over 300 families received direct financial support.
+Of the participating providers, six organizations enhanced parents' and guardians' engagement with their child's court process, eight organizations increased parents' and guardians' knowledge of how to support their child, and eight organizations helped to meet parents' and guardians' basic needs.
+Over 350 parents, caregivers and families were served through the grant funding!

 Eligibility